codingMustache/codingMustache/README.md

 ## Joke of the Day

-They tried to make a diamond shaped like a duck.
-It quacked under the pressure.
+My wife is on a tropical fruit diet, the house is full of stuff.
+It is enough to make a mango crazy.

 ## Daily Trivia

-What is the code name for the mobile operating system Android 7.0?
+How many kilobytes in one gigabyte (in decimal)?
- 1. Marshmallow
+ 1. 1000
- 2. Jelly Bean
+ 2. 1048576
- 3. Ice Cream Sandwich
+ 3. 1024
- 4. Nougat
+ 4. 1000000

 <details>
   <summary>Answer</summary>
-  Nougat
+  1000000
 </details>